openmpp/main/README.md

 The choice depends on your needs: openM++ is the reference implementation; stcopenmpp includes additional tooling and more frequent releases.
 See [stcopenmpp](https://github.com/StatCan/stcopenmpp) for details.

+Please download and unpack release archive to start using openM++.
 Release directory structure would allow you to build and run models, start UI and openM++ web-service (oms):

 ```